 Ride safety is fundamental to the mobile ride industry.
 A genuine concern for guest safety and the recognition that a loss of public confidence should an incident occur on rides, could hamper attendance at fairs, festivals and other carnival events, make it a high priority to ensure amusement ride safety.
 To maintain this excellent and impressive safety record, carnival owners and manufacturers work closely together to improve ride safety technology, maintenance and testing programs.
 The carnival industry endorses and its members participate in individual safety certification programs with the Amusement Industry Manufacturers and Suppliers (AIMS) and the National Association of Amusement Ride Safety Officials (NAARSO).
 This unwavering commitment to safety has allowed the carnival industry to thrive for more than a century, and will ensure that it continues to provide safe, quality, family entertainment for many years to come.

-The Outdoor Amusement Business Association, headquartered just outside of Orlando, Florida, represents thousands of members in the United States and Canada, who are involved in carnivals, circuses, independent ride operations, food and game concessions, amusement rentals, as well as manufactures and suppliers related to the mobile amusement industry.
-For over 45 years this non-profit, trade association has promoted, protected and helped preserve the tradition of family enterprise in the carnival industry, through education, legislation, communications and member services.
+The Outdoor Amusement Business Association, headquartered in West Springfield, Mass., represents thousands of members in the United States and Canada, who are involved in carnivals, circuses, independent ride operations, food and game concessions, amusement rentals, as well as manufactures and suppliers related to the mobile amusement industry.
+For 55 years this non-profit, trade association has promoted, protected and helped preserve the tradition of family enterprise in the carnival industry, through education, legislation, communications and member services.